Updated April 2026

 What Is Melanotan II?

-Melanotan II itself has never received FDA approval and remains an unregulated research compound.
-This page is educational and research-reference only.
+Melanotan II has never received FDA approval and remains an unregulated research compound.
+It is illegal to sell for human use in the US, UK, and Australia.
+This page is for educational and research reference only.

 How Melanotan II Works: Multi-Receptor Melanocortin Agonism